karineek/AccelerQ/README.md

 The data collected into Excel Q-Experiments-20March2025.xlsx and processed later via 10 (see Predictions and PredictionsWithError in
 AccelerQ.prism).

-To run the full script, you will need access to a powerful computer, or 3 months of a strong CPU server per QE implementation.
+To run the full script, you’ll need ~3 months on a CPU server per QE implementation's evaluation.

 #### Partial Evaluation **fit for a laptop**